pace/cloud-sdk-ios/docs/index.md

 + The response of `POIKit.requestCoFuGasStation(center:, radius:)` does not filter the stations by their online status any more.
 The response may now also include **offline** stations
 + Implement default receipt image download handling (Requires `NSPhotoLibraryUsageDescription` to be set in target properties)
 + Update all apis to v2021-2 - GeoJSON, Fueling, Pay, POI and User ([Documentation](https://developer.pace.cloud/api))
++ Change default geo apps scope - When not specifying a custom `geoAppsScope` in the SDK configuration the `POIKit.CofuGasStation` property `polygon` will from now on be `nil`.

 ## IDKit
 **IDKit** manages the OpenID (OID) authorization and the general session flow with its token handling via **PACE ID**.